Lab 3: Student Evaluations of Teaching

 Useful variables: question_no, teacher_id, SET_score_avg, percent_failed_cur, resp_share, academic_degree, seniority, sex

-9. Which instructors had the highest and lowest average rating for Question 1 (I learnt a lot during the course.) across all their courses?
+10. Which instructors who had at least five courses reviewed in the data had the highest and lowest average rating for Question 1 (I learnt a lot during the course.) across all their courses?

-11. Which female instructors with either a doctorate or professor degree had the highest and lowest average percent of students responding to the evaluation across all their courses?
+12. Which instructor(s) with either a doctorate or professor degree had the highest and lowest average percent of students responding to the evaluation across all their courses?
+Include how many years the instructor had worked (seniority) and their sex in your output.

 Footnotes